Bramiloe History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) However, there are numerous villages and parishes named Bromley throughout Britain.
+The name Bramiloe is of Anglo-Saxon origin and came from when a family lived in Bromley Abbots or Bromley Bagots in Staffordshire.
+Bromley itself is derived from the Old English word bromleigh which means clearing where brambles are found.
+Alternatively the name could have originated from the Old English words "brom" + "leah," and meant "woodland clearing where broom grows."
+However, there are numerous villages and parishes named Bromley throughout Britain.
 One of the oldest was Bromley in Kent.
 "This place, which is supposed to have derived its name from the quantity of broom with which the neighbourhood abounds, was in the eighth century given by Ethelbert, King of Kent, to the bishops of Rochester, in whose possession it remained, with very little interruption, till the recent purchase of an estate in Essex for the see."

 Early Origins of the Bramiloe family

 The surname Bramiloe was first found in Staffordshire where one of the first records of the name was Geoffrey de Bromleye who was listed there in the Hundredorum Rolls of 1273.
 The same rolls list Robert de Bromlegh in Salop.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes de Bromylegh.

 "Wootton Hall [in Wooton, Staffordshire], the seat of the Rev. Walter Davenport Bromley, who is owner of the village, is built on a spot than which, in the entire range of the vale of Dove, there is scarcely one more adapted for a noble mansion: its situation is a lofty sloping bank rising from a forest-like seclusion; and the landscape of mountain, meadow, and sylvan scenery is almost unbounded."
 "The ancient manor of Alvaston [in Cheshire] was possessed by the Bromley family, but no manor now exists."

-Early History of the Bramiloe family
+Important Dates for the Bramiloe family

-Another 237 words (17 lines of text) covering the years 1706, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Bramiloe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bramiloe research.
+Another 119 words (8 lines of text) covering the years 1706, 1555, 1530, 1587, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1664, 1732, 1699, 1737, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Bramiloe History in all our PDF Extended History products and printed products wherever possible.

 Bramiloe Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Bramiloe family name include Bromley, Bromiley, Bromily, Bromly, Bromely, Bromly, Bromleigh and many more.

 Early Notables of the Bramiloe family (pre 1700)

-Cheshire, Lord Chancellor of England (1579-1587); John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, was an English...
+John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, was an English...

-Another 36 words (3 lines of text) are included under the topic Early Bramiloe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Bramiloe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bramiloe family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Bramiloe surname or a spelling variation of the name include : Daniel Bromely settled in Virginia in 1635; John Bromiley arrived in Philadelphia in 1834; William Bromily arrived in Philadelphia in 1855; Alexander Bromley settled in Virginia in 1655.